shaneagibson/taxi-meter/README.md

 the smallest distance range at which the rate is incremented).
 This also ensures accurate fare details since the tariff rules go to the scale of a tenth of a second.

-The key class for the algorithm the FareCalculator.
-The algorithm is:
+The key algorithm is the FareCalculator's calculateFare method:

     public Fare calculateFare(